Hovercraft: Commercialisation

-Design
+Design and function

 Hovercraft can be powered by one or more engines.
 Smaller craft, such as the SR.N6, usually have one engine with the drive split through a gearbox.
-On vehicles with several engines, one usually drives the fan (or impeller), which is responsible for lifting the vehicle by forcing high pressure air under the craft.
-The air inflates the "skirt" under the vehicle, causing it to rise above the surface.
+On vehicles with several engines, one usually drives the fan (or impeller), which is responsible for lifting the vehicle by forcing air under the craft.
+The air inflates the "skirt" under the vehicle and causes it to rise above the surface.
 Additional engines provide thrust in order to propel the craft.
 Some hovercraft use ducting to allow one engine to perform both tasks by directing some of the air to the skirt, the rest of the air passing out of the back to push the craft forward.

+Basic calculations

+The minimum cavity overpressure p required to support a hovercraft with weight W and planform area A is simply W/A. With a circular planform this becomes:

+Using Bernoulli's principle with air of density ρ exiting the annular gap with (hovering) height h and circumference $2 \pi R$ at velocity V and assuming ideal conditions including firm ground and a level attitude:

+The conservation of mass gives the airflow Q:

+As the minimum theoretical power is $P = Q p$ we have $Q = { P \over p}$ and with $p = {W \over \pi R^2 }$ we have: